mar10/wsgidav/doc/sphinx/reference_guide_architecture.rst

 WsgiDAV comes with two default implementations, one based on a in-memory dictionary, and a persistent one based on shelve::

-    property_manager.PropertyManager
+    prop_man.property_manager.PropertyManager
-    property_manager.ShelvePropertyManager
+    prop_man.property_manager.ShelvePropertyManager

-:class:`~wsgidav.property_manager.PropertyManager` is used by default, but :class:`~wsgidav.property_manager.ShelvePropertyManager` can be enabled by uncommenting two lines in the configuration file.
+:class:`~wsgidav.prop_man.property_manager.PropertyManager` is used by default, but :class:`~wsgidav.prop_man.property_manager.ShelvePropertyManager` can be enabled by uncommenting two lines in the configuration file.

 In addition, this may be replaced by a custom version, as long as the required